gurditsingh/hydeout/_posts/test.md

 But these Data Structures are not suitable for analysis of the huge capacity of Big Data because the computational and time complexity is large.
 Probabilistic Data Structure is more efficient of constant run time.

 **PROBABILISTIC DATA STRUCTURE**  are based on hash functions to represent a set of elements randomly.
 They provide answer approximately.
-They use much less memory and have constant query time.
+They use much less memory and constant query time.
 They can be paralleled and supports union and intersection operations.
 All these make Probabilistic Data Structure suitable for
 Big Data Analysis and Processing.
 They are used in all the aspects of Big Data, viz., Volume to check the membership, Velocity to find frequency and rank and Variety to check similarity.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODU2NTYyMzcsLTIxMjI0NjU3ODEsND
+eyJoaXN0b3J5IjpbLTIxMTQ1MDA0ODMsLTIxMjI0NjU3ODEsND
 U4ODkwMDEzLC0xNjU2ODc3MDEwLDExODM0NTIzNDgsLTE4OTU5
 ODk1NTEsMjExNzgxMjg4MSwxNTA1MjcwMjk2LC0xOTY4NjcxNz
 MsLTYzNzMzNjAwNiwtODIyODE4MjQwLC0yMDczMzU0Njc4LDEy